ISBN

 Bristol University PressISBN

 Bristol University PressFor many children and young people, Britain is a harmful society in which to grow up.
-This book contextualises the violence that occurs between a small number of young people within a wider perspective on social harm.
+This book contextualizes the violence that occurs between a small number of young people within a wider perspective on social harm.

-Aimed at academics, youth workers and policymakers, the book presents a new way to make sense of this pressing social problem.
-The authors also propose measures to substantially improve the lives of Britain's young people - in areas ranging from the early years, to youth services and the criminal justice system.
+Aimed at academics, youth workers and policy makers, the book presents a new way to make sense of this pressing social problem.
+The authors also propose measures to substantially improve the lives of Britain’s young people in areas ranging from the early years to youth services and the criminal justice system.

-Introduction: Against Youth Violence & Against “Youth Violence”
+Introduction: Against Youth Violence and Against ‘Youth Violence’

 1. The Nature and Scale of Interpersonal Violence in Britain